-Cutco.com is widely regarded as one of the finest suppliers of cutlery in the World, but in recent times there have been a number of online complaints about the sales side of their business that allows just about anyone to sell their products.
+Cutco.com is widely regarded as one of the finest suppliers of cutlery in the world, but in recent times there have been a number of complaints surfacing online about the sales side of their business that allows just about anyone to sell their products.

-The problem with complaints of this type is establishing the truth from the lies, and we place even greater importance on our investigations when it involves trusted companies like cutco.com.
+The problem with complaints of this type is establishing the truth from the lies, and here at WFHW we place even greater importance on our investigations when it involves trusted companies like cutco.com.

-That is what we love to do here at workfromhomewatchdog.com, and here is what we discovered about the numerous Cutco scam complaints being made online.
+That is what we love to do here at workfromhomewatchdog.com, and here is what we discovered about the Cutco complaints being made online.

 So why are people suggesting that selling Cutco knives is a scam?

-If you have ever received an email or flyer from Vector Marketing, or indeed have stumbled on any of their online content related to selling Cutco knives, you will know that they have a fairly aggressive and focused recruitment process in place. “$15 per hour” appears to be the chosen figure that appeals the most, and by predominately targeting students they know they are likely to get a huge and consistent response.
+If you have ever received an email or flyer from Vector Marketing, or indeed have stumbled on any of their online content related to selling Cutco knives, you will know that they have a focused, and what some are calling “aggressive”, recruitment process in place.

-At a time when part time/full time jobs are hard to come by, earning $15 per hour for doing something enjoyable is too good an opportunity to ignore, and many students sign up and instantly anticipate at least $200 a week in additional income.
-Suddenly for them, the world is a much better place!
+At a time when part-time/full-time jobs are generally hard to come by, earning that amount for doing something enjoyable is likely to be too good an opportunity to ignore.

 “It’s not necessarily a scam, but it’s very close. “